Paleo Zucchini Banana Muffins! The perfect healthy breakfast recipe that delivers a serving of fruits AND veggies! Paleo, gluten-free & dairy-free!

 You see, I’m an introvert trapped in an extrovert’s body.
 Being surrounded by people drains me, while alone time renews and refreshes me.
 The minute my sweet kiddos come bounding down the stairs I need to be ready to be an extrovert, answering 1.5 million questions, soaking in every snuggle and playing endless rounds of candy land.
 It’s awesomely exhausting.

-What that means is that having healthy breakfasts on hand and ready to go, like these Paleo Zucchini Banana Muffins is absolutely critical for me.
+What that means is that having healthy breakfasts on hand and ready to go, like these Paleo Zucchini Banana Muffins, or these Spinach Muffins, is absolutely critical for me.
 The less time I spend making breakfast, the more peace and quiet and I can enjoy…feel me?

-These don’t need a dollop of this or half a jar of peanut butter on top to make them palatable.
+These don’t need a dollop of this cinnamon butter or half a jar of vanilla almond butter on top to make them palatable.
 These Paleo Zucchini Banana Muffins stand alone beautifully and my kids devour them.
 I keep them on hand in the freezer at all times.
 One minute in the microwave and I have a healthy delicious breakfast to start our crazy day off deliciously.
 Win.
 Win.
 Win.

 How to make Paleo Zucchini Banana Muffins